10 Stunning Shrubs For Pots & Small Gardens

 - Prune hard in the spring.

-Recommended: Buddleia davidii “Buzz Sky Blue” grows to 1.5 metres but produces large blue blooms up to 20cm long, making this the perfect choice for pots and small gardens.
+Based on my experience, I think Buddleia davidii “Buzz Sky Blue“ would be a great choice for containers.
+I’ve seen it grown to 1.5 metres and produced large blue blooms up to 20cm long, making it perfect for smaller gardens.

 Some azaleas can reach up to 5 metres, but most can be placed into two categories.
 The first is evergreen azaleas which keep their leaves in the winter and usually grow up to 1 metre.